 Perfect shots often have a focal point that captures the attention of the viewer of your photographs.
 However, during this momentous occasion, there are several competing focal points in the shots with colour, people, food, and decorations in every shot.
 Take it upon yourself to de-clutter your shots so that they come out perfect.

 Just like in any kind of photography, making the perfect shot is important and involves tolerance and timing.
-With these few tips for capturing the perfect shot, and patience you will be set up for excellence:
+With these few tips for capturing the perfect shot you will be set up for excellence:

 Shoot at twilight or Dusk